 Accompanying this letter is a revision to the manuscript “From the predictable to the unexpected: kelp forest and benthic invertebrate community dynamics following decades of sea otter expansion” (OECO-D-18-00256).
 We have revised the manuscript in response to critiques from Dr. Shurin and the two reviewers and believe it is much improved from the previous submission.
 We would like to thank the reviewers and editor for thorough and constructive reviews.
 We have made substantive responses to the manuscript which we outline here.
 We provide detailed responses to specific critiques below.

 The major change we have made to the manuscript is to revisit and rewrite the sections connecting kelp dynamics to climate variables.
 Our work is unfortunately limited by available information about abiotic variables at a spatial scale appropriate to understand site to site differences in temperature, upwelling, or other factors.
-We have added a new set of analyses to support illustrate that the spatial scale of correlation among sites has changed in recent decades (new Figure 5 and associated description).
+We have added a new set of analyses to illustrate that the spatial scale of correlation among sites has changed in recent decades (new Figure 5 and associated description).
 We have also added some analyses of major oceanographic indices to show a climate regime shift did not occur during our study period.
 Finally, we have rewritten the language about climate linkages in the discussion to improve clarity and avoid vague claims.
-We believe these changes, along with the edits described below greatly improve the manuscript.
+We believe these changes, along with the edits described below, greatly improve the manuscript.

 Sincerely,